htnghia87/htnghia87.github.io/_pages/teaching.md

 ======
 * 2023: Introduction to Artificial Intelligence (Spring 2023), Introduction to Machine Learning (Fall 2023)

-* 2024: Introduction to Machine Learning (Spring 2024)
+* 2024: Introduction to Artificial Intelligence (Spring 2024), Introduction to Machine Learning (Fall 2024)